 If it is not possible to use this kind of link text in the context you are writing, the TITLE attribute should be used for links.
 This shows a descriptive text when you position the mouse pointer over the link, and can be read by screen readers (usually not automatically but on demand).
 This may not be your responsibility, as it could potentially involve some coding depending on your publishing tool, but you should know about it to be able to pass on the requirement.
 It may look like this: (test by activating the link via keyboard or hovering the cursor over the link):

-- Last week I read a good article, which inspired me to write easier texts on the Web.
+- Last week I read a good article, which inspired me to write simpler texts on the Web.

 The TITLE attribute works well with search engines, certain read-aloud Web browsers and for uncertain readers that prefer information about where the link leads before clicking it.
 But remember that the TITLE-attribute is the second-best solution.